kalevalp/watchtower/README.md

-# phonograph
+# watchtower
-A record-replay framework for serverless applications
+A runtime safety property monitoring framework for serverless applications